edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 2. Find the various parameters on the basis of which prioritization can be carried out.
 3. Design the algorithm
   + Groundwork - [edgi-govdata-archiving/web-monitoring-processing#28]()
+4. Review the design.
+5. Gather the feedback and refine the algorithm.

++ Document the entire process of classification and prioritization from time-to-time.

 ## Timeline -
 ### Monthly